Skip to content

 She/Her

-Clinical Associate Professor, Dept of Pharmacy; Assistant Director for Education, Plein Center for Geriatric Pharmacy Research, Education and Outreach.
-Leigh Ann is part of our Project ECHO-Geriatrics specialist panel and provides geriatric pharmacotherapy expertise to our NW GWEC activities.
+Clinical Associate Professor, Department of Pharmacy; Assistant Director for Education, Plein Center for Geriatric Pharmacy Research, Education and Outreach.
+Leigh Ann is a panelist on our Project ECHO-Geriatrics and provides geriatric pharmacotherapy expertise to our NW GWEC activities.

 She/Her